 The decisions made are mainly administrative.
 Mr. Sicard has final authority regarding employees.
-It is Mr. Sicard who hires, fires and disciplines the nine (9) food service employees, including Rose The food service manager position is that of a Marie Baker. working supervisor.
+It is Mr. Sicard who hires, fires and disciplines the nine (9) food service employees, including Rose Marie Baker.
+The food service manager position is that of a working supervisor.
 She has no such authority which would align her interests with those of management.
-She does not attend management meetings and she shares a community of interest with other food service workers and support staff and so will be well in negotiations should a bargaining represented unit University of New Hampshire v.
-State of established.
-Hampshire, 117 NH 96 (1977).
+She does not attend management meetings and she shares a community of interest with other food service workers and support staff and so will be well represented in negotiations should а bargaining unit be established.
+University of New Hampshire v.
+State of New Hampshire, 117 NH 96 (1977).